linsinan1995/Max-flow-min-cut/README.md

 -->
 # MCMF algorithm with C++ 17

-This project includes three algorithm:
+This project is for my course of Operations Research in Unice, and it includes three algorithm:

-1.Maximum flow
+- Maximum flow

-2.Minimum cut
+- Minimum cut

-3.Min cost max flow
+- Min cost max flow

 Beyond the printed result, I also add a module to generate GraphViz-parsable scripts to generate an animated GIF.